Interactions-Nexus/Nexus-Wiki/mainnet/run-a-mainnet-node.md

 ```

 If running as a seed node or need more peer connections to your node add this to the config:

+> Increasing peer connections will increase node bandwidth requirements.
+{.is-warning}

 ```
 #Configure peer connections to the core
-#Maxconnections limit to a single node is 100
+#Maximum connections limit to a single node is 100
 maxconnections=100
-#Maxoutgoings connections to peers is 16 (default - not required)
+#Maximum outgoing connections to peers is 16 (default - not required)
 maxoutgoing=16
-#Maxincoming to a single node is 84 (need to enable upnp on router)
+#Maximum incoming to a single node is 84 (need to enable upnp on router)
 maxincoming=84
 ```
 Press Ctrl s and Ctrl x to save and exit the editor.